rayyanmohdkhan/Creation-Terminal/README.md

 # The New Version Leaks
-The New Vesion Of Creation Terminal Is Currently Being Devloped On C++ And The New Project Codename- Command Prompt ++ /shourtfrom- cmd++ is being Changed To New Codename- Command Multiply /shourtfrom- C Multiply.
+The New Vesion Of Creation Terminal Is Currently Being Devloped On C++ And The New Project Codename- Command Prompt ++ /shourtfrom- cmd++ is being Changed To New Codename- Command Multiply /shourtfrom- C Multiply Now The New File Exetension Is Terminal.exe And The Creation Terminal Library Tools terminal library tools.libtools Libtools Application Exetension Is Open Source.
 ---

 # 🚀 Creation-Terminal (V0.2 Pre-release)